WELL WELL WELL ….

 So far, only the top 1.5m of modern infill has been excavated.
 The real archaeology lies much lower down and at the bottom, and could be still waterlogged so that organic objects made of wood and leather may be preserved.
 What might we find?

 WELL …if we are lucky, perhaps a bucket and rope, shoes or clothing, wooden writing tablets, votive offerings?
-And of course a wealth of archaeo-environmental material – animal bones, insect remains, seeds, leaves, pollen, etc. All good stuff…..
+And of course a wealth of archaeo-environmental material such as animal bones, insect remains, seeds, leaves, pollen, etc. All good stuff…..

 In a tight spot